 ANDS makes the case that there is a huge amount of untapped potential in fully utilising the nation's extensive research data collections.

-We have also commissioned two reports into that potential, exploring the value of research data in more detail:
+We have commissioned two reports into that potential, exploring the value of research data in more detail:

 - Costs and Benefits of Data Provision: Report to the Australian National Data Service (2011) by Prof John Houghton examines the costs and benefits of public sector organisations making their Australian Public Sector Information data freely available